cps-sei/swim/README.md

 1. With an adaptation as a simulation module
 2. With the included external adaptation manager
-3. With another external adaptation manager of your choice
+3. With another external adaptation manager that uses the TCP interface of SWIM

 ### How to run simulation with adaptation manager as a module:
 1. Start a Terminal Emulator from the `Applications` menu in the top-left corner.
 This opens a terminal within the container.